 - Dependent Child (Parents Not Separated or Divorced) Rule

-If a child's parents are together, then determining the primary plan is done by using the birthday rule (i.e. whomever was born earlier is responsible).
+If a child's parents are together, then determining the primary plan is done by using the birthday rule (i.e. whoever was born earlier is responsible).

 If you are currently processing an insurance claim, and you are unsure of the correct process to follow as per COB, then you can post your legal need on UpCounsel's marketplace.
-UpCounsel only accepts the top five percent of lawyers to their site, and these professionals come from schools such as Harvard Law or Yale.
-Our lawyers have an average of 14 years legal experience, which includes working with prestigious companies like Google and Twilio.
-For the latest legal news, and further information on running your business smarter, you can view the UpCounsel legal blog.
+UpCounsel accepts only the top five percent of lawyers to its site, and these professionals come from schools such as Harvard Law or Yale.
+Our lawyers have an average of 14 years of legal experience, which includes working with prestigious companies like Google and Twilio.